mvolkmann/blog/src/sample.md

 The request body will contain form data for the name and breed.
 As we will see soon, the response will contain a new table row.

-The `hx-target` attribute specifies that the returned HTML should be placed relative to the `tbody` element inside the `table` element.
+The `hx-target` attribute specifies that the returned HTML should be placed relative to the `tbody` element that is inside the `table` element.

 The `hx-swap` attribute specifies that the returned table row should be inserted after the beginning of the target.